AusMicrobiome/amplicon/docs/funguild_ITS_trait_workflow.md

 1. Sequence analysis and reporting
     - Generate a FUNGuild input file from the taxonomy files generated from the ITSn workflow
-    - Use the FUNGuild parser to format the input file
+    - Use FUNGuild to identify traits
-    - Run FUNGuild on the parsed input file
 2. Preparation of the single datasets
     - Format the FUNGuild traits file for use in the AM